beykal-lab/Hyperparameter-Optimization-within-the-DOMINO-framework/README.md

 | Ethanol wt% (S-100) | 80 - 93 |
 | Reflux ratio (T-1) | 0.3 - 0.5 |
 | Reflux ratio (T-2) | 0.3 - 0.5 |
-- The dataset is first standardized to a mean of zero and standard deviation of 1, and randomly split into 70\% training-validation set and 30\% testing set for model evaluation.
+- The dataset is first standardized to a mean of zero and standard deviation of 1, and 70\% is randomly split for training-validation set with the remaining 30\% as testing set for model evaluation.
-- A fourth-degree polynomial is trained as the representative regression model for this learning task.
-Model training is performed using ridge regression with 5-fold CV by minimizing the penalized residual sum of squares loss function.
-The weight of the penalization is the model hyperparameter, $\lambda$, which will be tuned with the proposed framework.
+- A fourth-degree polynomial serves as the regression model for this learning problem.
+Model training uses ridge regression with 5-fold cross-validation to minimize the penalized residual sum of squares loss function.
+The penalty weight, $\lambda$, is a model hyperparameter that will be optimized using the suggested methodology.
 - For this example, the DIRECT <sup>[3](DIRECT)</sup>, from nlopt library <sup>[4](nlopt)</sup> algorithm is used within the DOMINO framework to tune the model

 ## Citation